P4uline/shiny-functional-test/README.md

+# Shiny function test

+This is a Play functional test example that run an application and uses external resources : s3 in memory and mongodb in memory.

+Run as a JUnit test `HomeControllerShinyTest`

-# Play Hello World Web Tutorial for Java
+Based on Lightbend Play Hello World Web Tutorial for Java :

 To follow the steps in this tutorial, you will need the correct version of Java and a build tool.
 You can build Play projects with any Java build tool.
 Since sbt takes advantage of Play features such as auto-reload, the tutorial describes how to build the project with sbt.

 Prerequisites include: